 2. We are a heart-centered team with a wide diversity of skills, expertise, and training backgrounds, including clinical psychology, social work, psychiatry, naturopathic medicine, shamanic healing, art therapy, harm reduction, and peer support.
 We value bringing together our diversity in the service of a truly interdisciplinary approach where all perspectives are not only valued, but viewed as crucial to success.

 3. We value public education and training for new practitioners; our team has vast expertise within these arenas.
 In our next year, one of our primary goals is to build out a robust training site, for graduate students, interns, and new practitioners to gain hands-on experience in psychedelic modalities.
 This will not only keep our costs down, allowing us to serve a higher volume of clients, but it will provide crucial experience and supervision for trainees.
-This type of training is in high demand.
-We are also partnering with Oregon psilocybin facilitator training programs to offer the required practicum and supervision component (also in high demand).

 4. We value real-world research, particularly where psychedelic services are being offered in new or innovative ways that differ from how they are offered within existing clinical trials.
 That is, we aim to improve our own services while simultaneously contributing to a greater understanding of the effectiveness of psychedelic services across contexts.
 Data is only ever collected with full consent from the clients we serve and never used or shared for commercial purposes.
 We view participating in outcomes research as a commitment to our own ongoing learning as well as to improving results for the clients we serve.